pomerium/pomerium/docs/docs/k8s/ingress.md

 :::

 ::: tip
-Routes are sorted and applied in the following order:
+Routes are sorted and applied in the following order.

-1. ascending by `from`,
+1. Ascending by `from`.
-1. descending by `path`,
+1. Descending by `path`.
-1. descending by `regex`,
+1. Descending by `regex`.
-1. descending by `prefix`,
+1. Descending by `prefix`.
-1. ascending by `id`.
+1. Ascending by `id`.

 This sorting order helps ensure that more restrictive routes for specific paths and regexes are applied correctly.
 :::